- Why is Everyone Talking About Bitcoin Cash?

 Plus500 also has a really competitive fee structure.
 Unlike some other brokers, they charge zero commission.
-Instead, users are charged on the spread of their CFD trades.
-In the case of Bitcoin Cash CFDs the spread is generally around 1.0%.
+Instead, users are charged on the spread of their CFD trades (spreads are variable).
 These low fees can help you make the most of your CFD trades.

 Plus500 has more than just a competitive fee structure.
 They offer a very simple interface that will help new traders ease into the process.
 Plus500 is localized in 50 countries and can be used in 31 different languages, so it can be comfortably used by most people.